haossr/icme-recommendation-system-summer-2023/index.md

   * Acquire practical engineering skills essential for efficiently implementing recommendation systems at scale.
   * Learn skills for building recommendation systems for diverse applications, empowering them to contribute to the advancement of the field.
   * Gain insights into the state-of-the-art practices of machine learning within prominent Silicon Valley companies that rely on search and recommendation systems for adding value.

-Our goal is to create an inclusive and supportive learning environment, and we want all students to succeed.
-However, to set you up for success, we also want to clearly communicate the necessary level of prior knowledge and programming skill.
-If you are unsure whether you have the required background, please feel free to reach out for guidance.

 ## References
 A list of references at varying levels of sophistication are provided later in this description.